 Certified Houses for Academic Year 2022-2023

 Please note: Some facilities listed below may not be eligible to participate in the Reciprocal Program.
-Please contact the Private Certified Housing office or Chapter President of the facility that you are interested in to see if that particular facility is eligible.
+Please contact the Private Certified Housing office to confirm eligibility of the facility that you are interested in.

 For more information about Greek life at Illinois, visit the Fraternity & Sorority Affairs website.